Amixx/IFC-Language-Server/docs/architecture.md

   - Enumeration Types (e.g. one of a set of values)
   - Select Types (can be one of many types)

-The `SchemaDoc`is the single-source of truth for all information about entities and types of a IfcVersion, with all relevant hover and diagnostics information sourced from it.
-A `SchemaDocCollection` is simply collection of those docs by IfcVersion.
+The `SchemaDoc` is the single-source of truth for all information about entities and types of an IfcVersion, with all relevant hover and diagnostics information sourced from it.
+A `SchemaDocCollection` is simply a collection of those docs by IfcVersion.

-The Docs for the officially supported IfcVersions are generated at runtime during startup of the LS, and are created by pulling the the official EXPRESS definitions and using the `eprs` crate.
-Support for the loading of custom IFC EXPRESS definitions is also possible in the future.
+The docs for the officially supported IfcVersions are generated at runtime during startup of the LS.
+They are created by fetching the official EXPRESS definitions from buildingSMART and parsing them with the `espr` crate. `load_express` is the central conversion function from EXPRESS text to `SchemaDoc`; support for custom IFC EXPRESS definitions is also possible in the future.

+Startup currently requires network access to buildingSMART.
+If fetching or parsing a supported schema fails, that schema is omitted from the `SchemaDocCollection`, the backend logs a warning, and schema-aware hover and diagnostics are unavailable for that IfcVersion.

 ## tree-sitter Integration